 Liability coverage protects you against lawsuits for any injuries or property damages in which you, your family, or pets may be at fault.
 The policy will also cover medical expenses if a person gets injured inside your rented property.

 In addition, the liability coverage in your renters insurance will cover the cost of your legal expenses up to the "policy limit," which may be as high as $300,000.
-However, experts recommend Umbrella insurance if you require higher coverage in your policy.
+However, experts recommend if you require higher coverage in your policy.

 If your property gets damaged and becomes uninhabitable due to any of the events listed above, the insurance will reimburse you for additional living expenses.
 This ensures that you don’t have to pay out of pocket when you need temporary housing costs.
 Costs may include temporary rentals, hotel expenses, restaurant meals, and various other expenses.
 Your policy covers these until you move back to your repaired property.